gruelingpine185/hacktoberfest-2023/README.md

 The rules are simple:

 - Make a Hello World program in a unique language.
-- If you are up for a challenge, help create a HTML5 Canvas game in `./games/`.
+- Help create a website that takes your hello world programs and displays them to the world.
 - Lastly, if you wish, star and share this repository.

 Be sure to follow the steps in the [CONTRIBUTING.md](./CONTRIBUTING.md) file.
 And remember to have fun :)